The Triangle of Sustainability.

 The less talked about but effective solution to global water scarcity actually lies in its distribution, efficiency in its use and ability to invest in technology to lower costs on sourcing, recycling and reuse of water.

-Smarter Agriculture: Food and energy production are both highly water intensive.
+Food and energy production are both highly water intensive.
 Agriculture is the largest consumer of the world’s freshwater resources, and more than one-quarter of the energy used globally is expended on food production and supply.
 90% of global power generation is water-intensive, such as its use in coal-fired power plants and in nuclear reactors, and in bio-fuel crop production.
 This are all essential to our survival. knowing that Water, Food, Energy are the most essential to humans should drive us to seek innovation within their nexus.

-Improving efficiency on the use of water in the food and energy production will enable the supply to meet urbanization water needs and industrial needs.
+Therefore, improving efficiency in the use of water in food and energy production will enable the supply to meet urbanization water needs and industrial needs.
 Integrated management of water-food-energy is crucial to achieving sustainability in these sectors.
-This requires developing and investing in micro-water grids to increase energy efficiency and reduce the pumping costs for pipeline transfers from water-rich areas.
+This requires developing and investing in micro-water grids to increase energy efficiency and reduce pumping costs for pipeline transfers from water-rich areas.
 There is also a need for improved and multipurpose storage reservoirs and advanced regional water grids via transfer aqueducts and pipelines with maximum reductions in water mains leakages.

-Efficient use and reuse of naturally occurring fresh water; Investment on monitoring and replenishing of groundwater, and controlled river abstractions are also essential to achieving sustainable water management.
+Efficient use and reuse of naturally occurring freshwater and investment in monitoring and replenishing groundwater and controlled river abstractions are also essential to achieving sustainable water management.

 Fortunately, technological advancements in water management have made significant strides towards sustainable water management.
-For example, HydroIQ has developed real-time water monitoring and consumption data platform, providing a digital twin of the water network that can achieve an average water saving of 10 – 15 per cent per household.
-This water efficiency saving could be further increased with the introduction of “smart” metering and structured tariffs, for managing regional and seasonal tariffs.
-With existing high-efficiency technologies.
-Think “smart” pumps, leak detection sensors and other digitally-powered solutions that dramatically reduce the amount of energy used in the treatment and transport of water.
+For example, HydroIQ has developed real-time water monitoring and consumption data platform, providing a digital twin of the water network that can achieve an average water saving of 10 – 15% per household.
+This water efficiency saving could be further increased with the introduction of “smart” metering and structured tariffs for managing regional and seasonal tariffs.
+With existing high-efficiency technologies like “smart” pumps, leak detection sensors, and other digitally-powered solutions, the amount of energy used in the treatment and transport of water can be dramatically reduced.